Marvel Moon Overview of Activities

 Children visit a sequence of stations to discover how the Moon’s dark and light areas and craters formed, and identify the lunar features that were produced at different period on a Moon map:

-Infant Moon: Moon Mix!: This station investigates the Moon’s infancy, 4.5 billion years ago; children model how different materials floated and sank in the early molten Moon.
+Infant Moon: Moon Mix!: Investigate the Moon’s infancy by modeling how different materials floated and sank in the early molten Moon.

-Kid Moon: Splat!: Children model ancient lunar impacts using water balloons.
+Kid Moon: Splat!: Model ancient lunar impacts using water balloons.

-Teen Moon: Moon Ooze: Children model how the Moon's volcanic period reshaped its features using Rice Krispie treats and chocolate syrup.
+Teen Moon: Moon Ooze: Model how the Moon's volcanic period reshaped its features using Rice Krispie treats and chocolate syrup.

-Moon's Long History: Impact Paintings: Children model how craters can help determine the ages of lunar surface, using paint and cotton balls.
+Moon's Long History: Impact Paintings: Model how craters can help determine the ages of lunar surface, using paint and cotton balls.

-Grown-up Moon: What Do You See in Today's Moon?: Children use their imaginations to discover an object or character in the Moon.
+Grown-up Moon: What Do You See in Today's Moon?: Use your imagination to discover an object or character in the Moon.

-Future Moon: The Footsteps of Explorers: Children make “Moon dust” by droping impactors onto layers of graham crackers, and consider how the Moon’s dust will hold future explorers’ bootprints in the future.
+Future Moon: The Footsteps of Explorers: Make “Moon dust” by dropping impactors onto layers of graham crackers.

-Moon in Action: Children and their families view the Moon outside with the naked eye and binoculars or telescopes.
+Moon in Action: View the Moon outside with the naked eye and binoculars or telescopes

-Mirror Moon: Children investigate the source of the Moon's light using an aluminum foil ball and flashlight.
+Mirror Moon: Investigate the source of the Moon's light using an aluminum foil ball and flashlight.

-Earth’s Bright Neighbor: Children construct a scale model of the Moon, Earth, and Sun, and consider what it would be like if there was no Moon.
+Earth’s Bright Neighbor: Construct a scale model of the Moon, Earth, and Sun, and consider what it would be like if there was no Moon.

-Loony Lunar Phases: Children hear a story, song, or poem that celebrates the Moon’s different phases, recreate the shapes of the lunar phases using the frosting from Oreo® cookies, and write a Moon-inspired poem.
+Loony Lunar Phases: Hear a story, song, or poem that celebrates the Moon’s different phases, recreate lunar phases using cookies, and write a Moon-inspired poem.

-Lunar Phases: A Dance Under the Sun: Children ages 10 to 13 model the Moon’s phases using a Styrofoam ball and sunlight.
+Lunar Phases: A Dance Under the Sun: Model the Moon’s phases using a Styrofoam ball and sunlight.

-Steady Partner, Steady Seasons: Children ages 11 to 13 kinesthetically explore how Earth's tilt creates the seasons, then model how Earth's axis would wobble if its tilt was not stabilized by Moon.
+Steady Partner, Steady Seasons: Explore how Earth's tilt creates the seasons, then model how Earth's axis would wobble if its tilt was not stabilized by Moon.

-Dance of the Moon and Oceans: Children ages 10 to 13 kinesthetically model how the Moon's gravitational pull causes ocean tides, and consider what the Earth's tides might have been like if there were no Moon.
+Dance of the Moon and Oceans: Model how the Moon's gravitational pull causes ocean tides.

-Moon Mythbusters: Children sort puzzle pieces containing statements about the Moon into two images: the "Far-out Far Side" with urban myths, and "True-Blue Blue Moon" with true statements.
+Moon Mythbusters: Sort puzzle pieces into the "Far-out Far Side" and "True-Blue Blue Moon".

-Penny Moon: Children ages 10 to 13 use a penny and a quarter to model the Moon’s rotation on its axis.
+Penny Moon: Use a penny and a quarter to model the Moon’s rotation on its axis.

-My Take on the Moon: Children create zines about an aspect of the Moon they explored through Explore Marvel Moon activities.
+My Take on the Moon: Create zines about an aspect of the Moon.